-The next piece of the PA Puzzle, i.e., On Combine NIR Analysis, offers a simple solution to the generation of VRF prescriptions based on using protein and yield maps to identify zones where plant growth and development has been limited by the amount of nutrients applied to the plants in the form of fertilizers.
+The next piece of the PA puzzle, i.e., On Combine NIR Analysis, offers a simple solution to the generation of VRF prescriptions based on using protein and yield maps to identify zones where plant growth and development has been limited by the amount of nutrients applied to the plants in the form of fertilizers.

-Description:
+Description

 On Combine NIR Analysis is a technology whereby protein, moisture and oil in grains and oil seeds are measured in real time as the combine harvests the grain from the field.
-Proteins are composed of Carbon, Hydrogen, Nitrogen, Sulphur and Oxygen.
-Specifically proteins contain approximately 17.5% Nitrogen and 3.5% Sulphur by weight.
-As such for every tonne of grain or oil seeds harvested from the field between 15 and 30kg of Nitrogen and 3 to 7kg of Sulphur are removed from the soil in the form of protein in the seeds.

-Based on these relationships between protein and Nitrogen and Sulphur in the seeds, then the On Combine NIR Analyser provides a means of measuring Nitrogen and Sulphur availability and uptake across the field.
+Proteins are composed of carbon, hydrogen, nitrogen, sulphur and oxygen.
+Specifically, proteins contain approximately 17.5 percent nitrogen and 3.5 percent sulphur by weight.

+As such, for every tonne of grain or oil seeds harvested from the field between 15 and 30kg of nitrogen and 3 and 7 kg of sulphur are removed from the soil in the form of protein in the seeds.
+Based on these relationships between protein and nitrogen and sulphur in the seeds, then the On Combine NIR Analyser provides a means of measuring nitrogen and sulphur availability and uptake across the field.

-Moisture is the major factor that influences plant growth and development however Nitrogen is the most important nutrient that is required by plants in order to fully grow and produce seeds.
-Figure 2 shows the growth stages of cereal crops such as wheat and barley.
-Nitrogen is required at all stages of the plant growth cycle and the majority of the Nitrogen is taken up during the Stem Elongation and Leaf Formation stages.
-However soil Nitrogen is critical at the Emergence stage because the plant needs Nitrogen for Tiller production.
-The number of Tillers should be between 6 and 8 in a healthy plant.
-If there is insufficient Nitrogen available in the soil at the Tillering stage, then the plant will produce less Tillers, i.e. 2 - 4.
-The number of Tillers dictates the number of stems and thereby heads of grains.
-Once the plant reaches the Stem elongation stage, then the plant cannot produce more Tillers or stems.
-The Yield Potential is set by the number of Tillers that growth to produce stems and heads.
+Moisture is the major factor that influences plant growth and development, however, nitrogen is the most important nutrient that is required by plants in order to fully grow and produce seeds.
+Figure two shows the growth stages of cereal crops such as wheat and barley.
+Nitrogen is required at all stages of the plant growth cycle and the majority of the nitrogen is taken up during the stem elongation and leaf formation stages.

+However, soil nitrogen is critical at the emergence stage because the plant needs nitrogen for tiller production.
+The number of tillers should be between six and eight in a healthy plant.
+If there is insufficient nitrogen available in the soil at the tillering stage, then the plant will produce less tillers, i.e. between two-to-four.

+The number of tillers dictates the number of stems and, thereby, heads of grains.
+Once the plant reaches the stem elongation stage, then the plant cannot produce more tillers or stems.
+The yield potential is set by the number of tillers that grow to produce stems and heads, and no amount of nitrogen is going to increase the yield beyond what can be achieved through the available tillers.

-As the stems grow and leaves emerge Nitrogen and Sulphur are required in the process of photosynthesis to produce sugars which the plant needs to drive cell production and thereby biomass.
-The Flowering stage is where the heads emerge and are pollinated.
-If there is insufficient Nitrogen available at this stage the plant may abort some heads in order to ensure that whatever Nitrogen is available will be used to see seeds grow and release.
-The last stage is the Filling of the seeds.
-If there is enough Nitrogen available then the seeds will fully develop with starch and protein.
-If there is enough water available throughout the growth and development stages then the Yield and the Protein will be determined by the availability and uptake of nutrients of which Nitrogen is the most important.
+As the stems grow and leaves emerge nitrogen and sulphur are required in the process of photosynthesis to produce sugars which the plant needs to drive cell production and thereby biomass.
+The flowering stage is where the heads emerge and are pollinated.
+If there is insufficient nitrogen available at this stage the plant may abort some heads in order to ensure that whatever nitrogen is available will be used to see seeds grow and release.

+The last stage is the filling of the seeds.
+If there is enough nitrogen available, then the seeds will fully develop with starch and protein.
+If there is excess nitrogen, then the plant will direct the nitrogen towards producing protein.

+If there is enough water available throughout the growth and development stages then the yield and the protein will be determined by the availability and uptake of nutrients of which nitrogen is the most important.